SiddharthaMishra/kv-server/README.md

         }
     ```

-3. ``` ws://localhost:8000/watch ``` to set up a websocket to recieve all key updates
-    * JSON messages received of the form
+3. ``` ws://localhost:8000/watch ``` to set up a websocket to recieve all key updated as JSON messages received in the form
     ```json
         {
             "Key": "key",